brett060102/marketplace-k8s-app-example/nuevector/README.md

-*This directory contains an example Kubernetes application (app) based on WordPress for the purpose of demonstrating app integration with Google Cloud Marketplace. **Not intended for actual use!***
+*This directory contains an example Kubernetes application (app) based on Nuevctor with SUSE CSPA for the purpose of demonstrating app integration with Google Cloud Marketplace. **Not intended for actual use!***

 *Content below is intended as a template for end-user documentation.*

 # Overview

-WordPress is a free and open-source content management system (CMS) based on PHP and MySQL...
+Nuevctor container security project

 # Installation

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-Install this WordPress app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
+Install this Nuevctor app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the on-screen
 instructions:
 *TODO: link to product details page*

 ## Command line instructions

-Follow these instructions to install WordPress from the command line.
+Follow these instructions to install Nuevctor from the command line.

 ### Prerequisites